Introducing the Library

 - You can ask us for help at Information Desks or by email.

-- Read our online Guides on understanding your reading list, finding information in your subject, searching databases effectively, citing your references, and more.
+- Read our online guides on finding information in your subject, searching databases effectively, citing your references, and more.

-- Take advice and training on finding subject specific information from our Contact your subject liaison librarian serving students and researchers in each University school.
+- Take advice and training on finding subject specific information from our subject liaison librarians serving students and researchers in each University school.

 "I always strongly advise my students to contact liaison librarians when they are struggling to research their project essays [for] invaluable information and the sort of subject and research guidance that I simply would never be able to offer" Dr Sarah Brewer.
 International Study and Language Institute